1977 City of London and Westminster South by-election: Aftermath

 Brooke would retain the seat at the 1979 general election, and hold it until his retirement at the 2001 general election (it reverted to its former name of Cities of London and Westminster in 1997).
 He held a number of front-bench Government posts during his tenure, including Secretary of State for Northern Ireland.

-Results
+Result

-The results for the previous election were:
+The result for the previous election was: